Code360In/katacoda-scenarios-32/docker-oracle/step3.md

 `CREATE PLUGGABLE DATABASE SALESPDB ADMIN USER salesadm IDENTIFIED BY oracle FILE_NAME_CONVERT=('/opt/oracle/oradata/XE/pdbseed','/opt/oracle/oradata/XE/SALESPDB');`{{execute}}

 Check the status after the PDB creation.
-You may format the column width of “Name” column to be 30 characters wide with the column command in sqlplus.
+You may format the column width of "Name" column to be 30 characters wide with the column command in sqlplus.

 `column name format a30`{{execute}}